valhuber/ApiLogicServer/api_logic_server_cli/docs/Security-Overview.md

 ## Terms

-* Authentication: a login function that confirms a user has access, usually by posting credentials and obtaining a token identifying the users' roles.
+* Authentication: a login function that confirms a user has access, usually by posting credentials and obtaining a JWT token identifying the users' roles.
 * Authorization: controlling access to row/columns based on assigned roles.
 * Role: in security, users are assigned one or many roles.
 Roles are authorized for access to data, potentially down to the row/column level.